How Do Pour-Over Wills Work?

 How To Divide Possessions Among Heirs

-• You can make a deed of gift for tangible personal property retaining the right to keep things in your home as long as you live.
-To make things extra easy for your executor and heirs, tape a note to an item such as furniture or artwork with the name of its new owner.
-For tax reasons, it may be better not to gift highly appreciated property during your life because the new owner will lose the step-up basis.
-Check with your estate planning attorney and tax accountant.
+You can make a “deed of gift” for tangible personal property retaining the right to keep things in your home as long as you live.
+For tax reasons, it may be better not to gift highly appreciated property, like your home or investments, during your life because the new owner will lose the step-up basis.

-Bear in mind that when children are supporting their parents in unequal ways, disagreements may surface, causing serious tensions.
-If one of your children provides most of your care, either make sure that child is compensated in the will or make sure your will is extremely clear to avoid strife.
-Remember that after your death, you won’t be around to talk your children through any disagreements.
+Children support their parents in unequal ways, so disagreements may surface, causing serious tension.
+If one of your children provides most of your care, make sure your will is extremely clear to avoid strife.

 Trusts For Those With Addiction Problems